-- The candidate should possess MD/DNB (General Medicine/Pediatrics/Transfusion Medicine/Pathology) - Candidate should have valid MCI registration certificate - Candidates should not cross 45 years as on 1st January of current year.
+- The candidate should possess MD/DNB degree in General Medicine or Pediatrics or MD(Transfusion Medicine) or MD Pathology - Candidate should have valid MCI registration certificate - Candidates should not cross 45 years as on 1st January of current year.

 The proposed duration of the course will be 1 year.